0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 ## Attack Maps After Hardening / Security Controls

-  >**Note**: All map queries actually returned no results due to no instances of malicious activity for the 24 hour period after hardening.
+  >**Note**: All map queries actually returned no results due to no instances of malicious activity for the 24-hour period after hardening.

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:
 <br />
 `Start Time:` 2023-05-11T23:44:13.<br />
 `Stop Time:`	2023-05-12T23:44:13.